dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

   isolation, (whereby in addition to other general developmental effects also results in) typological filtration of the social imposition of norms via constriction of experience-types.

+> "But for him who has seen the chaos, there.is no more hiding,
+> because he knows that the bottom sways and knows what this swaying
+> means."

   - as the variety and distribution of norms in society appears to the isolated person, this typological restriction make provoke a disnormalization of the perception of norms and/or normative